jonocodes/blog/content/blog/2025-12-10-southwest-companion-pass.md

 ## This is too complicated.
 Is there a simpler way?

 Southwest often offers a "Companion pass" credit card.
-This is no mess since you dont need to collect points or apply for multiple cards.
+This is no mess since you don't need to collect points or apply for multiple cards.
 However these cards give you the pass for 1 year, not 2.

 ## This is not complicated enough.
 Where can I find more details?